 - sore muscles from exertion or chronic pain syndromes

-- compression fracture, causing pressure on a nerve
+- compression fractures causing pressure on a nerve

-While pain is the most common symptom of a heart problem, some people experience other symptoms, with or without accompanying chest pain.
-Women in particular have reported atypical symptoms that have later been diagnosed as a heart condition.
+While pain is the most common symptom of a heart problem, some people experience other symptoms, with or without chest pain.
+Women, in particular, have reported unusual symptoms that later have been identified as being due to a heart condition

 - back, jaw, or arm pain

-Symptoms that may indicate your chest pain is not heart-related include:
+Symptoms that may indicate your chest pain isn’t heart-related include:

-- sour or acidic taste in your mouth
+- a sour or acidic taste in your mouth

-- pain only after you swallow or eat, or difficulty swallowing
+- pain that only occurs after you swallow or eat

-- pain that is better or worse depending on your body position
+- pain that’s better or worse depending on your body position

-- pain that is worse when you breathe deeply or cough
+- pain that’s worse when you breathe deeply or cough

 - pain accompanied by a rash

 - a runny nose